torqspark/dedupe-massive-wordlists/README.md

 -------------------------------------------------------------------------------

 Looks like it is frozen or stuck?
 Depending on the size of the input file, it will take several minutes to initially show the progress bar.
-For example, a 163GB input file will take approx 8 minutes to show the progress bar.
+For example, a 163GB input file (~14M lines) will take approx 8 minutes to show the progress bar.

 🔧 Default usage: